Unretired and still happy

 Every now and then I get the question “If you are the Retire Happy Guy, why aren’t you retired?”

-Lately this questions has come up quite a bit so I thought I would address it in a post.
+Lately, these questions have come up quite a bit so I thought I would address it in a post.

 What is retirement anyway?